Doris Lusk: Exhibiting career and retrospective exhibitions

 Lusk exhibited mainly with The Group in Christchurch in the 1940s and 1950s.
 In the 1950s and 1960s her work was regularly included in the Auckland City Art Gallery's annual surveys of recent New Zealand painting.

 The first retrospective exhibition of Lusk's work was held at the Dunedin Public Art Gallery in 1966.
 A second retrospective was held at the Dowse Art Museum in 1973.
 A major exhibition of her landscape works, Landmarks: The Landscape Paintings of Doris Lusk, was held at the Christchurch Art Gallery in 1996, accompanied by a publication with contributions by Lisa Beaven and Grant Banbury.

 To mark the centenary of Lusk's birth in 1916, in 2016 exhibitions were held at the Dunedin Public Art Gallery (Doris Lusk 1916–1990) and Christchurch Art Gallery (Doris Lusk: Practical Visionary).

 The Doris Lusk Ceramic Residency was established in 2014, and is open to all graduates of the Dunedin School of Art.
 The residency, worth $2000, allows a ceramicist to spend two weeks teaching at the Risingholme Community Centre.
 The recipient in 2017 was Kate Fitzharris.

 Collections

 Examples of Lusk's work are held by most New Zealand public art galleries.
 Significant works include Tahunanui in the Hocken Collections; Tobacco Fields, Pangatotara, Nelson (1943) and The Pumping Station (1958) at the Auckland Art Gallery; Power House, Tuai (1948), Landscape, Overlooking Kaitawa, Waikaremoana (1948) and Canterbury Plains from Cashmere Hills (1952) at the Christchurch Art Gallery; Akaroa Harbour, Banks Peninsula (1949) in the collection of the Museum of New Zealand Te Papa Tongarewa.

+Legacy

+In September 2026 it was announced that a new street in the Dunedin suburb of Calton Hill would be named Lusk Lane in Lanes' honour.